rjsicko/pyvariant/README.md

-# Variant Map
+# Variant-Map

 ## What is it?

-**variant-map** is a Python package for converting between equivalent chromosome, cDNA, gene, exon, protein, and transcript positions.
+**variant-map** is a Python package for mapping biological sequence variants (mutations) to their equivalent chromosome, cDNA, gene, exon, protein, and RNA positions.

 ## How to get it